MobiDataLab/CKAN-access-with-Jupyter-Notebook/README.md

 * `Data visualization with OSMnx .ipynb` : concrete example using the municipality of Leuven (and some more generic use cases) on how to use the OSMnx Python library to extract and visualize data from OpenStreetMap.

 * `Data visualization with Matplotlib .ipynb` : contains examples on how to use the Matplotlib Python library to filter, manage and visualize statistical data.

+*  `Data visualization with Matplotlib .ipynb` : a tutorial on how to use Folium and its different functionalities to manipulate your datasets.